Mineralpedia Details for Duftite

 Duftite from Mt.
 Bonnie mine, Grove Hill, Northern Territory, Australia

 Duftite-Beta from Tsumeb mine, Tsumeb, Namibia

 Bright or grass green rosettes to 1mm.

-Duftite from Moon Anchor mine, Maricopa Co., California, United States
+Duftite from Moon Anchor mine, Maricopa Co., Arizona, United States

 Light olive green spheroidal crystals to about 0.1mm on fibrous yellow Mimetite.